ZwiiDoan/purchase-transactions-service/README.md

 The build pipeline integrates different tools to verify code quality and security such as:

-* [Checkstyle] (https://checkstyle.sourceforge.io/) to ensure coding standard using Google Checkstyle at [config/checkstyle/checkstyle.xml](config/checkstyle/checkstyle.xml)
+* [Checkstyle](https://checkstyle.sourceforge.io/) to ensure coding standard using Google Checkstyle at [config/checkstyle/checkstyle.xml](config/checkstyle/checkstyle.xml)
-* [Spotbugs] (https://spotbugs.github.io/) with plugin [FindSecBugs](https://find-sec-bugs.github.io/) that do static
+* [Spotbugs](https://spotbugs.github.io/) with plugin [FindSecBugs](https://find-sec-bugs.github.io/) that do static
   analysis to look for common bugs and security bugs in Java code
-* [Jacoco] (https://github.com/jacoco/jacoco) to ensure code and test coverage.
+* [Jacoco](https://github.com/jacoco/jacoco) to ensure code and test coverage.
 The minimum instruction and branch coverage of this repo is 95% which is satisfied by unit tests and integration tests.
+* [OWASP dependency-check-gradle plugin](https://plugins.gradle.org/plugin/org.owasp.dependencycheck) to scan for CVEs in the project dependencies.
+This task is not a part of default build task as it takes a lot of time.
+However, it can be executed separately by command `./gradlew dependencyCheckAnalyze`.
+* For local test and CI pipeline, the repo uses Embedded/In-memory database (H2) and [Wiremock](https://wiremock.org/docs/junit-jupiter/) to stimulate the [Treasury Reporting Rates of Exchange API](https://fiscaldata.treasury.gov/datasets/treasury-reporting-rates-exchange/treasury-reporting-rates-of-exchange).
+  In remote and production environments, these dependencies are expected to be production-grade systems such as AWS RDS and the actual API.
+The application is also expected to be deployed as multiple Docker containers/computing instances in a High Availability and Secured Infrastructure with production-grade systems such as AWS ECS/EKS exposing endpoints via an API Gateway.

-The application uses [Flyway](https://flywaydb.org/) to manage [DB migrations](src/main/resources/db/migration).
+* The application uses [Flyway](https://flywaydb.org/) to manage [DB migrations](src/main/resources/db/migration).
   Flyway is enabled at application start-up in local Development and Test environments but will be executed in a separated CD Pipeline in remote environments.

-### Run
+### Demo

 Execute from repo's root directory